weberi/Northwind/README.md

 ### Note

-This Northwind version comprises more tables, coukd be added some time in the future: https://docs.yugabyte.com/latest/sample-data/northwind/
+This Northwind version comprises more tables, could be added some time in the future: https://docs.yugabyte.com/latest/sample-data/northwind/